Azure/azure-sdk/docs/design/python/DesignGuidelines.md

   Namespaces are one honking great idea -- let's do more of those!
   ```

-* DO follow the general guidelines in PEP8 unless explicitly overridden in this document.
+* DO follow the general guidelines in [PEP8](https://www.python.org/dev/peps/pep-0008/t) unless explicitly overridden in this document.

 * DON'T "borrow" coding paradigms from other languages.

   *For example, regardless of how common Reactive programming is in the Java community, it is still unfamiliar for most Python devalepers.*

-* DO favor consistence with other Python components over other libraries for the same service
+* DO favor consistency with other Python components over other libraries for the same service

   *It is significantly more likely that a developer will use many different libraries using the same languages than that a developer will use the same service from many different languages*

-* DO use a single underscore to indicate that a class/module/function/attribute is internal/not intended to be used outside the package.
+* DO use a single underscore to indicate that a name is not part of the public API and is not guaranteed stable.

-* DON'T use leading double underscore prefixed method names unless name clashes are likely.
+* DON'T use leading double underscore prefixed method names unless name clashes in inheritence hierarchy are likely.
+This is rare.

 * DO prefer structural subtyping and protocols over explicit type checks

   *It is [Easier to ask for forgiveness than permission](https://docs.python.org/3/glossary.html#term-eafp)*

+* DO extend `collections.abc` (or `collections`) when appropriate

-* DO provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/)
+* DO provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/) wherever you are providing class or function documentation.

-  - See the [suggested syntax for Python2.7 and straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.
+  - See the [suggested syntax for Python 2.7 and straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.

 ## Coding - naming